Kirill Marchenko Game Preview: Blue Jackets vs. Bruins

-The Columbus Blue Jackets, including Kirill Marchenko, are in action Monday against the Boston Bruins at Nationwide Arena, with the puck dropping at 7:00 PM ET.
-If you're considering a wager on Marchenko against the Bruins, we have plenty of info to help.
+The Columbus Blue Jackets, including Kirill Marchenko, are in action Sunday versus the Boston Bruins at TD Garden, with the puck dropping at 7:00 PM ET.
+Prop bets for Marchenko are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.